JuanModzelewski/Calorie-tracker/README.md

 ### Frameworks, Libraries, and Packages

-- [Colorama](https://pypi.org/project/colorama/) was used to add colour to the terminal.
+- [Colorama](https://pypi.org/project/colorama/) was used to add text color to the terminal.

-- [Datetime](https://docs.python.org/3/library/datetime.html) was used to validate date inputs.
+- [Datetime](https://docs.python.org/3/library/datetime.html) used to display entry for the current day.

 - [GitHub](https://github.com/) was used to store the project and for version control.